Keep Your Powder Dry: Analysis

 The failure of Keep Your Powder Dry was symptomatic of a larger resistance to women in the military.
 Public relations and recruitment for the Women’s Army Corps were always difficult and faced opposition from the American public, interests groups, and within the Army itself.
 Many Americans were concerned about the effects that the war was having on society.
 With men fighting overseas, women were entering the workforce in large numbers.
 While Rosie the Riveter became an iconic image of this change, in reality the majority of women worked in traditionally feminine jobs.
 Although the Army’s Bureau of Public Relations influenced scripts, assigned technical supervisors, and provided uniforms and equipment, they could not stop Hollywood from marketing a female-centric film in the way that they were accustomed to, by highlighting cat fights and sex appeal.
 In addition, the BPR was so eager to produce a film that would benefit the WAC that they allowed a subpar film to be produced over none at all.
 The production of Keep Your Powder Dry exemplifies this military environment of motion picture production during World War II.
 More importantly it allows an analysis of the difficulties faced by opinion-makers in marketing women soldiers to the American public.

 Film scholar Yvonne Tasker notes that, while many war films of the mid-20th century are concerned with demonstrating women's capability in the military, Keep Your Powder Dry instead is "more preoccupied with picturing women's service as not only respectable but healthy and moral.
 Thus the film condenses its acknowledgment of skeptical men to a single sequence in which the recruits fix an incredulous general's new car."

 Production

 Principal photography began August 28, 1944, and completed in November 1944.
 It was reported in August 1944 that cinematographer Richard Rosson shot backgrounds for the film at the Women's Army Corps training centers in Des Moines, Iowa, and Fort Oglethorpe.
 Sgt.
 Art Moore of the U.S. Army Signal Corps Photographic Unit instructed 50 dancing girls for drill scenes featured in the film.

 Release

-Box office

-The film premiered in Washington, D.C., on March 6, 1945.
+Keep Your Powder Dry had its world premiere in Washington, D.C., on March 6, 1945.
 It subsequently premiered in New York City on March 10, 1945.
 It later opened regionally in such cities as Amarillo, Texas, on April 6.

+Home media

+The Warner Archive Collection released the film on DVD-R on August 23, 2010.

+Reception

+Box office

-According to MGM records the film earned $1,892,000 in the US and Canada and $801,000 elsewhere resulting in a profit of $464,000.
+According to MGM records, the film earned $1,892,000 in the US and Canada and $801,000 elsewhere resulting in a profit of $464,000.